-Millions of people in China are suffering the effects of serious air pollution and continue to breath hazardous chemicals every day.
+Millions of people in China are suffering the effects of serious air pollution and continue to breathe hazardous chemicals every day.
 Coal-burning for power plants, heavy industry, and winter heating are largely responsible for China’s high levels of air pollution.
 However, the Chinese government has been taking serious measures to curb carbon emissions in recent years.
 As coal accounts for more than 60% of the nation’s energy consumption, the Chinese government has been actively looking for cleaner alternative energy sources; this includes natural gas.

 Natural gas is an attractive alternative fuel for China because it emits less pollutants per million than coal, comes with abundant supply reserves as compared to peer renewables, and natural gas could act as a more reliable base load energy source than coal.